 Common causes of rideshare accidents in Lakeland include:

-pedestrian in downtown Lakeland near Munn Park or occurred along busy commuter corridors like US-92 or State Road 570 (Polk Parkway), the outcome is often the same—serious injuries, property damage, and confusion about what to do next.
+Whether the crash involved a vehicle or a pedestrian in downtown Lakeland near Munn Park or occurred along busy commuter corridors like US-92 or State Road 570 (Polk Parkway), the outcome is often the same—serious injuries, property damage, and confusion about what to do next.

 Rideshare accidents can be just as severe as any other vehicle crash.
 At Kemp Injury Law, we’ve represented clients in Lakeland who suffered: